O Canada

 Handrails must be continuously “graspable”.
 The expectation is that the user does not have to release the handrail to continue to the next flight of stairs.

-Stairs ≥ 2200mm (87 inches) require an intermediate handrail such that a user is no more than 825mm (32 inches) from a handrail.
+Stairs ≥ 2200mm (87”) require an intermediate handrail such that a user is no more than 825mm (32”) from a handrail.

-Minimum-height-of-handrail-2Handrail Height
+Handrail Height

-A handrail must be between 865mm and 1070mm (34 and 42 inches) above the nosing.
-In the U.S., the I-Codes require handrail placed between 34 and 38 inches.
-In commercial applications, the NBC permits the top or a guard (42″ minimum height) to also serve as handrail.
+A handrail must be between 865mm and 1070mm (34” and 42”) above the nosing.
+In the U.S., the I-Codes require handrails placed between 34” and 38”.
+In commercial applications, the NBC permits the top or a guard (42″ minimum height) to also serve as a handrail.
 In the U.S., once a stair has a 30″ drop, a guard (42″ minimum) and a handrail (34″ to 38″) would both be required.

 Handrail Graspability

-In the National Building Code, handrails must be “graspable”.
+In the NBC, handrails must be “graspable”.
 In keeping with the prescriptive nature of the NBC, that is not defined.
-The NBC notes Graspable portion of a handrail should allow a person to comfortably grab hold by allowing their fingers and thumb to curl under part of the handrail . . .
-Or have a recess that is sufficiently wide and deep to accommodate a person’s fingers.
+The NBC notes the graspable portion of a handrail should allow a person to comfortably grab hold by allowing their fingers and thumb to curl under part of the handrail or have a recess that is sufficiently wide and deep to accommodate a person’s fingers.
+But, Ontario does have specific requirements on handrail size.
+Always confirm local requirements.

-NBC clearance requirementsHandrail Bracket Clearance
+Handrail Bracket Clearance

 Handrail Extensions

-In the NBC, handrails must be terminated in a manner that will not obstruct pedestrian travel or create a hazard. . .
-One approach to reducing potential hazards is returning the handrail to a wall, floor or post.
+In the NBC, handrails must "be terminated in a manner that will not obstruct pedestrian travel or create a hazard [...] one approach to reducing potential hazards is returning the handrail to a wall, floor or post.”

 While the NBC leaves room for interpretation, Ontario has very specific requirements regarding extensions which are more in keeping with those in the U.S. Confirm with your local jurisdiction.